 Bong for this day, My Lord!

 The teachers were perfectly aware that we were singing the wrong words, but they had a hard time catching us out, because as soon as they got near, we changed back to the official ones.
-It was like chasing a willow the wisp, as soon as they got near to the sound, it would shift somewhere else.
-It was quite funny to see Vice Principle Gardner walking up to the worst offenders and sticking his ear up to their mouths to see what they were singing.
-A few members of the Rebel Class would continue singing about sex and drugs even when Mr Gardner was listening to them, they were always caught, but of course they didn't care.
+It was like chasing a willow-the-wisp, as soon as they got near to the sound, it would shift somewhere else.
+It was rather amusing to see Vice Principal Gardner walking up to the worst offenders and sticking his ear up to their mouths to determine what they were actually singing.
+A few members of the Rebel Class would continue singing about sex and drugs even when Mr Gardner was listening to them, they were always caught, but of course didn't care.
 I was particularly good at telling where the staff were, and when to start singing properly.
-I almost never sang the real words, but in Year 11 was asked to join the school choir (needless to say, I declined).
+I only rarely sang the real words, but in Year 11 was asked to join the school choir (an offer that - cognizant of my precarious position in the school's social heirachy - I rapidly declined).

 Those who were caught singing inappropriate lyrics were almost invariably issued with a "White Card".
 This was in fact a bit of white paper with spaces for the issuing teacher to fill in the students name, and their particular crime.
 A carbon copy was sent to the office for filing, and the card was sent home to be viewed and signed by the parents, before being handed back in at the office.
 As a Geek I was always terrified of white cards, and managed to avoid ever getting one, so I'm not actually aware of the procedure when a student didn't return one signed.
 In the old days, when the system was set up, they probably would have got a canning.
 Corporal punishment was outlawed a few years before I got to St Francis's so, deprived of it's central deterrent, the whole discipline system was running around like a headless chicken.
 In addition to the fearsome white card, there was it's good cousin, the "Blue Card".
 The blue card was like the white card except it was issued to you when you did something really good, like handing in an excellent assignment, or dobbing in a drug ring.
 I got a worrying number of blue cards during my time at St Francis's.